dg7s/ConvexOptimization/README.md

 ## Homework

-In addition to the lab tasks, you will find three homework assignments in this repository.
+In addition to the lab tasks, you will find four homework assignments in this repository.
 Each homework assignment is designed to reinforce the concepts learned in class and further develop your skills in convex optimization.

 ## Structure

 - **lab/**: This folder contains lab tasks completed during classes.
-- **homework1/**: Homework assignment 1 soon.
-- **homework2/**: Homework assignment 2 soon.
+- **homework1/**: Theoretical task - proving the concavity of a function.
+- **homework2/**: Programming task "max-probability-of-loss" from the "Additional Exercises" collection for the Convex Optimization textbook by S. Boyd and L. Vandenberghe.
 - **homework3/**: Homework assignment 3 soon.
+- **homework4/**: Homework assignment 4 soon.